A Theoretical Diagnosis on Light Speed Anisotropy from GRAAL Experiment

+(i) Even if for a given type of particles (photons here), different Lorentz violation models have their own Lorentz parameters, but the same GRAAL experiment provides the upper limits of the same order for the different Lorentz parameters from different models.
+We have seen that the GRAAL data in Refs.~\cite{Gurzadyan10,Bocquet10} give the constraints at the level $10^{-14}$ for the Lorentz parameters of the model therein, and same data also give same constraints for $\lambda$ and $\xi$ of our model too.

+(ii) The regularity implied by the GRAAL data in Figs.~\ref{fig1} and \ref{fig2} is stimulating for us to suggest an anomaly for the light speed anisotropy.
+In our framework, the Lorentz invariance violation or the space-time anisotropy for the photon is the source of the light speed anisotropy.
+At the same time, we also get the upper limits on the Lorentz violation parameters of the new model.
+It is a surprise that our new model calculations can reproduce the possible azimuthal oscillation in the reported GRAAL data of the years 1998-2008 in an elegant manner.
+As the oscillation of the light speed anisotropy extracted from Figs.~\ref{fig1} and \ref{fig2} is allowed by the corresponding upper constraints also, it is unclear whether the anomaly for the light speed anisotropy really exists or not.
+Therefore more experiments are highly demanded to clarify the situation.

-We thus conclude that we provide a novel explanation for the light speed anisotropy in the GRAAL experiment, based on a new fundamental theory of Lorentz invariance violation or space-time anisotropy.
-This work not only manifests the elegant application of the new theory to fit experimental results, but also suggests new chances to test the theoretical predictions from the new framework and to constraint the newly introduced Lorentz invariance violation matrix by future experiments.
+(iii) This work not only manifests the elegant application of the new theory to fit the experimental results, but also suggests new chances to test the theoretical predictions from the new framework and to constraint the newly introduced Lorentz invariance violation matrix by future experiments.

-{\bf Acknowledgements}: This work is partially supported by National Natural Science Foundation of China (No.~10721063 and No.~10975003), by the Key Grant Project of Chinese Ministry of Education (No.~305001) and by the Research Fund for the Doctoral Program of Higher Education (China).
+{\bf Acknowledgements}: This work is partially supported by National Natural Science Foundation of China (Grants Nos.~11021092, 10975003, 11035003, and 11120101004) and by the Research Fund for the Doctoral Program of Higher Education of China.